JoshDoug/Notes/Java/JavaSE/JShell.md

 ## Commands

+JShell commands control the environment and display information within a session.
+Commands are distinguished from snippets by a leading forward slash, `/`.

 * `/help`
 * `/exit`
 * `/list` - list currently active snippets typed in or read with `/open`
-  * `/list -start` - list the automatically evaluated start-up snippets
+  * `/list -start` - list the automatically evaluated start-up snippets, these are numbered and prefixed with `s` (presumably short for 'start')
   * `/list -all`  - list all snippets including failed, overwritten, dropped, and start-up snippets
   * `/list <name>` - list snuppets with the specified name (preference for active snippets)
   * `/list <id>` - list the snippet with the specified id